michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0001.md

 - n: the state of being combined into one body
 - n: an organization of people (or countries) involved in a pact or treaty
 ### Family
+- coalition: coalitions+
-coalition: coalitions+;coalesce: coalesced, coalescency, coalesces, coalescing, coalition
+- coalesce: coalesced, coalescency, coalesces, coalescing, coalition
 ### Examples
 - Iraq’s military, aided by air support from the U.S.-led coalition fighting Islamic State, in October began a long-awaited offensive on Mosul.
 - Mr. Petraeus and retired astronaut Mark Kelly teamed up this year to launch the gun control advocacy group Veterans Coalition for Common Sense.